tramitit/guides/en/austria/passport_application.md

 categories:
 - Austria
 date: '2024-06-07'
-description: Learn how to apply for a passport, including required documents, biometric info, and processing times.
-Find providers and costs for a hassle-free experience.
+description: Learn who needs a passport, required documents, and how to apply or renew.
+  Schedule your appointment at the local city office and get your passport hassle-free.
 draft: false
-meta_title: 'Passport Application: Procedures, Requirements & Providers'
-title: 'Passport Application: Procedures, Requirements & Providers'
+meta_title: Essential Guide to Passport Application and Renewal Procedures
+title: Essential Guide to Passport Application and Renewal Procedures
 translationKey: austria-passport_application
 ---

 ## Description
 ### What is it?